ebeen94/ebeen94/README.md

 ### Hi there 👋

-🔭 I’m interested in computational approaches to the social sciences
+🔭 I am interested in using computers to analyze social phenomena!